PierceNg/pharo-vm-embedded-pascal/README.md

 Much of the size of the executable is due to the embedded ```Pharo.image```.

 We'll run ```runPharoEmbedded``` in the headless VM build directory because Pharo's baked-in library lookup currently requires this.
-(More on this in a later post.)
 So move the program over.

 ```
 % mv runPharoEmbedded ~/src/st/opensmalltalk-vm-pharo/build/vm